 Since a new year always brings out the question, “What goals or resolutions do you have for the new year?”, this post discusses my thoughts on this topic.
 I discovered the idea of picking a word for each year several years back.
-Last year’s word was hope or hopeful.
-This year I’ve picked the word joy or joyful.
-I’m tired of living in stress and fear.
-I intend to look for things that bring me joy this year.
-As part of finding joy, I’ve decided that my life lacks fun.
-I need to look for things I can do that cause laughter and joy.
+2021’s word was hope or hopeful.
+2022’s word was joy or joyful.
+I was tired of living in stress and fear.
+So I decided to look for things that brought me joy in 2022.
+I also decided that my life lacks fun and I needed to look for things I can do that cause laughter and joy.

 If you want to learn more about picking a word for the new year, you can read my earlier post here.